Philippe Barbarin: Episcopal career

+Cardinal

+Pope John Paul II made him cardinal-priest of SS.
+Trinità al Monte Pincio in the consistory of 21 October 2003.
+On 24 November 2003, he was made a member of the Congregation for Divine Worship and the Discipline of the Sacraments and the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.

+Barbarin was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI, and in the 2013 papal conclave that elected Pope Francis.
+Barbarin was also one of the cardinal electors who participated in the 2025 papal conclave which elected Pope Leo XIV.

 Health

 Barbarin suffered a double heart attack on a flight from Lyon to 2013 World Youth Day in Rio de Janeiro.
 He was taken to a hospital in Cayenne, French Guiana, where he received a coronary angiography.
 He was transferred to Fort de France, Martinique, where he underwent a triple bypass operation on 23 July 2013.

 Handling sexual abuse

-Barbarin, and several now deceased archbishops of Lyon before him, did not report to civil authorities the sexual abuse committed by priest Bernard Preynat during boy scout outings between 1986 and 1991.
+Barbarin, and several now deceased archbishops of Lyon before him, did not report to civil authorities the sexual abuse committed by priest Bernard Preynat during Boy Scout outings between 1986 and 1991.
 Failure to report such crimes to police is by itself a crime under French law.
 Barbarin, four of his subordinates, and Gerhard Ludwig Cardinal Müller, Prefect of the Congregation for the Doctrine of the Faith in the Vatican, were defendants in a lawsuit by the former boy scouts abused by Preynat.
 A judge conducted a preliminary inquiry.
 On 1 August 2016, the prosecuting attorney dropped the case largely based on concerns about the statute of limitations.
 However, Barbarin and six other priests were charged in 2017 for their failure to report the incidents to the civil authorities.
 The trial was scheduled to begin on 4 April 2018, but was postponed.

 Prosecutor Charlotte Trabut announced that she would not file charges because the statute of limitations had passed for some charges and there was insufficient evidence to support conviction.
 The victims invoked their right to press charges, and Barbarin's trial began on 7 January 2019.
 Five priests accused of assisting Barbarin in the cover-up were co-defendants.
 The trial ended on 10 January, and, on 7 March, Barbarin was found guilty and given a suspended prison sentence of six months.
 His co-defendants were acquitted.
 Barbarin's attorney said his client would appeal the verdict.
 Barbarin said he intended to meet with Pope Francis and resign as Archbishop of Lyon.
 Barbarin was reported to have planned to resign "for the good of the Archdiocese" no matter what the verdict.